giorginolab/vmd_plumed/doc/INSTALL-PLUMED-FIRST.md

 Windows
 -------

+> [!WARNING]
+> The instructions in this section are outdated and no longer work.

 Plumed-GUI provides a _Help > Attempt
 download of prebuilt Windows driver binaries_.  menu entry which attempts to get precompiled binaries and to install them in a